-lain Dunstan Chief Executive Officer and Managing Director lain Dunstan has over 35 years' experience in leading global financial services, technology and ASX listed companies.
+lain Dunstan lain Dunstan has over 35 years' experience in Chief Executive Officer leading global financial services, technology and and Managing Director ASX listed companies.
 He was also the founder of financial services technology company, Bravura Solutions where he developed technology for a client base of banks and superannuation organisations.
 He was involved in its ASX listing.
-Ben Newling Chief Financial Officer and Company Secretary Ben Newling has more than 20 years' experience across general management and corporate advisory within investment banking, retail banking and the loyalty and rewards industry.
+Ben Newling Ben Newling has more than 20 years' experience Chief Financial Officer across general management and corporate and Company Secretary advisory within investment banking, retail banking and the loyalty and rewards industry.
 His experience spans equities, capital markets, M&A, finance, legal and HR and ASX listed entities.
-Justin Jefferies Chief Operating Officer Justin Jefferies has over 30 years of experience in executive roles within the management consulting, financial services, real estate, and software industries.
+Justin Jefferies Justin Jefferies has over 30 years of experience Chief Operating Officer in executive roles within the management consulting, financial services, real estate, and software industries.
 He has led strategy, sales, marketing, finance, legal, risk management, information technology, and human resources in startups and listed companies.
-Mark Schoombie Chief Technology Officer Mark Schoombie is an accomplished CTO with over 11 years of experience in product innovation and product development in loyalty, rewards, financial services and retail.
+Mark Schoombie Mark Schoombie is an accomplished CTO with Chief Technology Officer over 11 years of experience in product innovation and product development in loyalty, rewards, financial services and retail.
 He has a proven track record in technology delivery that boosts operational efficiency and revenue.
-Sarah Fallon Head of Rewards Sarah Fallon has over 20 years' experience leading successful sales and operational teams across Australia, New Zealand and South Africa.
+Sarah Fallon Sarah Fallon has over 20 years' experience Head of Rewards leading successful sales and operational teams across Australia, New Zealand and South Africa.
 A demonstrated history of working in the sales & marketing, advertising, publishing and the loyalty and rewards industry.
-Alex Evans Head of Product Alex Evans is a seasoned industry leader with a strong track record in loyalty program development and implementation.
-With a background of consulting in the UK, his extensive experience includes spearheading multiple high-profile loyalty initiatives at Qantas Loyalty.
+Alex Evans Alex Evans is a seasoned industry leader with a Head of Product strong track record in loyalty program development and implementation.
+With a background of consulting in the UK, his extensive experience includes spearheading multiple high-profile loyalty initiatives at Qantas Lovalty Royand the lovalty costor Alay has a Loyalty.
+Beyond the loyalty sector, Alex has a Loyalty.
 Beyond the loyalty sector, Alex has a broad product development background across various industries.